-Industrial companies go through a lot of trouble for environmental compliance management because not doing so can lead to fines, legal battles, and even criminal charges.
+Industrial companies go through a lot of trouble for managing compliance because not doing so can lead to fines, legal battles, and even criminal charges.
 Those who fail to comply with environmental regulations and permit requirements risk not only high fines, the costs of cleanup, and damage to their reputation but also their surroundings.
 In light of #EarthDay2022, we wanted to talk about how companies can make environmental compliance management easier.

 Free checklist!